kkinnear/zprint/README.md

   issue.
 It is likely that it can be fixed with a configuration change.
 See the reference manual for more details on how to configure smart wrap.
   * You can now specify some keys to come last in a map as well as some keys to appear first in a sorted map.
 The `{:map {:key-order [...]}}` configuration places all of the keys prior to the distinguished key `:|` at the front of the map, and all of the keys after the `:|` key at the end of the map.
-  * Configurable Styles: As the number of styles that call `:option-fn` to return guides or just to do complex things has grown, many of these styles have also begun to accept a configuration map as their first argument.
-This has worked well, but has in turn required a new style in the `:style-map` for every unique combination of values in the configuration map for the option-fn (or has required moderately complex configuration in the `:fn-map` or elsewhere).
-The processing for styles has been enhanced to allow configuration of styles when they are used, instead of pre-configuring them as additional styles.
-See the CHANGELOG for some details, and the reference manual for many more.
-  * If you were using zprint as a library, and you kept the configuration you wanted to use with zprint in a file of your own, there was no safe way to give that configuration to zprint if it contained function definitions -- which it might need to for `:option-fn` values.
-Now you can pass a string value of an options map to `set-options!`, and it will read and 'compile' that options map (including any functions) using the Small Clojure Interpreter (sci) built into zprint, the same way that zprint handles reading external configuration files.
-  * Made considerable improvements in multi-format-pass "stability".
-Thus, if you format the same file multiple times, it is considerably less likely to change the second time.
-The biggest issues were when using `:repect-nl`, though some affected every formatting approach.
-The only downside is that the tuning for "hangs" had to change a bit -- so now more things qualify to hang as opposed to flow.
-The change isn't dramatic, but if you prefer the previous behavior it is still available (without the new stability) by using: `:style :original-tuning`.
-  * Inline comments (i.e., end of line comments) when aligned in a group flow left to end up one space beyond the widest code.
-Single inline comments did not, yielding odd inconsistencies.
-Now single line inline comments also flow left to end up one space beyond the code.
-You can turn all of the alignment support for inline comments off by using `:comment {:inline-align-style :none}` if you don't like this approach.
   * [All changes](./CHANGELOG.md)

 ## See zprint: